Gerald Laird

 Gerald Lee Laird III (born November 13, 1979) is an American former professional baseball catcher.
 He played in Major League Baseball (MLB) for the Texas Rangers, Detroit Tigers, St. Louis Cardinals, Atlanta Braves, and Arizona Diamondbacks.

 Career

 Oakland Athletics

 Laird first attended Rancho Alamitos High School, and then later graduated from La Quinta High School in Westminster, California.
 He was chosen by the Oakland Athletics in the second round of the 1998 draft, but held out for more money.
-When the A's declined, Laird enrolled in Cypress College and led its baseball team to the finals.
+When the A's declined, Laird enrolled in Cypress College and led its baseball team to the Orange Empire Conference Championship.
 In June 1999, Oakland and Laird negotiated a new contract.
 In his first minor league season, 1999, he played 60 games with the Low-A Southern Oregon Timberjacks and hit .285.
 He divided the 2000 season between the rookie-level Arizona League Athletics and High-A Visalia Oaks, but a broken wrist limited his playing time.
 Going into the 2001 season he was considered a top prospect until he tailed off to .255 with the Modesto A's.